Exhibition Design, Blog, User Research, Information Graphics, Illustration

 Carnegie Library of Pittsburgh

-The first off campus location took the box to the main branch of Pittsburgh's public library system.
+The first off-campus location took the box to the main branch of Pittsburgh's public library system.
 It was the first encounter with young children and offered a glimpse into how fear grows and changes with us.

-Put up during the Jewish holiday of Yom Kippur, the box fit seamlessly into a day of reflection and repentance at this local synagogue.
+Put up during the Jewish holiday of Yom Kippur, the box fit into a day of reflection and repentance at this local synagogue.

 A sample of the collected fears

-While trying to remain an unbiased observer, I found the project impacted me personally.
+Despite trying to remain an unbiased observer, I found the project impacted me personally.
 As I open, documented and analyzed each fear, at first I felt my own anxieties build.
 There is much research suggesting that fear is contagious – we express our fears and others who may not have considered these fears develop them as well.
 However, as I dove deeper, I moved past internally collecting fears and found a sense of calm and reassurance in holding the most private fears of random strangers.
 For me, three main ideas arose from the project.

 1 - Everyone feels fear.